michael-lazar/flask-gopher/README.md

 - Discard the response status line
 - Discard all response headers

 Doing this makes a gopher connection *appear* like a normal HTTP request from the perspective of the WSGI application.
 It also provides metadata hooks that can be accessed from the Flask request.
+For example, you can respond the the request differently depending on which protocol is being used:

 ```python
 @app.route('/')